ntrappe-cmu/sim-net/README.md

-# SIM-NET: AI-Powered Network Simulation Engine
+# SIM-NET: AI-Powered Network Simulation

 SIM-NET is a toolchain for rapidly defining, simulating, and deploying complex network topologies using Docker.
 It bridges the gap between high-level architectural design and low-level container orchestration.